calvin-sebastian/node-template/ReadMe.md

 ## Usage

-- This template is designed as a starting point to encourage uniformity across node backends.
+- This template is designed as a starting point to encourage uniformity across express backends.

-- The full functionality of this repo requires mysql being installed beforehand.
+- The full functionality of this repo requires mysql being installed and setup beforehand.

 - The alt. start up scripts will initialize an env file, a database and 2 tables: one for users and one for permissions.

 - The backend can be used without the optional scripts, however, the user queries are dependant on these tables and will not function properly without them.

+- The routes that exist through use of the scripts may need further customization to work for your application's intention and should be used as a reference while building additional endpoints

 ## Configuration